kaho-t/ijyu_go/src/README.md

-# README
+# 移住GO　IJYU GO

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an app to find your next hometown.

+##Desctiption

+You can search and find towns by narrowing the conditions.
+You can keep towns in your bookmarks.
+You can get more informations about the town by reading articles written by locals.
+You can send messages to locals if you have any questions about the town.

-* Ruby version
+* Ruby version 3.0.0

 * System dependencies